 Floodplains and Floodways - Low-lying lands along the East Fork Trinity River and Wilson Creek are subject to flooding.
-The Federal Emergency Management Agency (FEMA) has delineated the base floodplain elevation and floodways along both of these streams within the Study Area as shown on Figure 3-23 and discussed further in Section 3.10.7.
+The Federal Emergency Management Agency (FEMA) has delineated the base floodplain elevation

 Other Water Resources - No navigable waterways cross the Study Area.
 No coastal resources or protected aquifers or recharge areas are in the Study Area.